Common Myths in Wisconsin's School Choice Programs

 1. Myth: Schools in Wisconsin's school choice programs are not accountable.

 Schools in the program are required to adhere to dozens of requirements.
 Some are different than public school requirements because they were designed to target specific problems and to remove poorly performing schools from the program.

 This does improve school quality.
-In many instances the targeted accountability measures that MPCP schools must meet are stricter than the standards public schools must meet.
+In many instances the targeted accountability measures that schools participating in Wisconsin's school choice programs must meet are stricter than the standards public schools must meet.

-It also is important to point out that while the MPCP per-pupil voucher is less than half of the per-pupil MPS aid ($6,442 compared to $13,269), the schools must adhere to regulations with significant financial costs that MPS schools do not face.
+It also is important to point out that while participating private schools per-pupil voucher is less than half of the per-pupil MPS aid, the schools must adhere to regulations with significant financial costs that MPS schools do not face.

 Key provisions include:

 • Completing an annual independent financial audit, which is reviewed by the Department of Public Instruction, ensuring that every public dollar is accounted for;

 • Taking the same state test (WKCE) as public schools and publically releasing the results;

 • Requiring teachers to have a Bachelor's degree from an accredited institution and teacher's aids to have a high school diploma;